orenbenkiki/flameview/README.md

 * Each input line may end with a `#` character followed by an arbitrary HTML string.
 This string will be placed in the tooltip displayed when hovering above the relevant graph cell.
 This allows attaching arbitrary data to each cell.
-For example, it is possible to display both CPU time (as the measurements) and invocations count (in the tooltip), similarly to the output of `gprof`.
-Since tooltips are intrusive, clicking on one disables them.
+For example, it is possible to display both CPU time (as the sizes) and invocations count (in the tooltip), similarly to the output of `gprof`.
+Since tooltips are intrusive alt-clicking on a tooltip or a cell toggles them.

-  Alt-clicking a cell re-enables them.
+* Size data may be float rather than only integer.
+This allows, for example, to directly use wall clock time, in seconds, as the size measure.

 * The output is an interactive file, using HTML rather than SVG.
 As a result, there is no need to specify the size of the graph in advance.
 Instead it